You can meet Grace at your very own school!

 -a thick marker

 • Please supply Grace with lunch or a venue to get lunch that is not the school cafeteria.
-Please allow Grace to eat either in the faculty room or the privacy of a separate room--not the cafeteria with the students.
+Because she is currently nursing, she will need some private time & place.